-The following practical guide on Tier 1 Entrepreneur ILR, will guide you through the eligibility requirements for a successful application for settlement in the UK, together with a brief overview of the criteria for extending your visa if you are not yet unable to satisfy the qualifying residence requirement for a settlement application.
+The following practical guide to Tier 1 Entrepreneur ILR will explain the eligibility requirements for a successful application for settlement in the UK, together with a brief overview of the criteria for extending your visa if you are not yet unable to satisfy the qualifying residence requirement for a settlement application.

-The Tier 1 Entrepreneur category of the UK points based system is for individuals from outside the EEA or Switzerland investing in the UK by setting up or taking over, and being actively involved in the running of one or more businesses in the UK.
+The Tier 1 Entrepreneur category of the UK points-based system is for individuals investing in the UK by setting up, or taking over, and being actively involved in the running of one or more businesses in the UK.

-This means that to apply for indefinite leave to remain in this category you will not only need to meet some eligibility requirements which apply to all points based system settlement applications, such as showing that you have knowledge of life and language in the UK, but also some requirements which are specific to the Tier 1 Entrepreneur route.
+This means that to apply for indefinite leave to remain from this category, you will not only need to meet the eligibility requirements which apply to all points-based system settlement applications, such as showing that you have knowledge of life and language in the UK, but also some requirements which are specific to the Tier 1 Entrepreneur route.

 To satisfy the specific Tier 1 Entrepreneur ILR requirements you must show that you have: